 This stroller is 28.4 lbs and measures 16,790 cubic inches when folded.
 This makes it one of the heaviest strollers in the group, though not the largest, but really close on both counts.

 This stroller struggles somewhat in quality, but it is on par and perhaps even slightly better than its low price would indicate.

-It has materials and construction that feels sturdy and durable on its own, but sort of lacks when rolled side-by-side with the more expensive competition.
+It has materials and construction that feel sturdy and durable on its own but sort of lacks when rolled side-by-side with the more expensive competition.
 The wheels are foam-filled plastic and not as durable or maneuverable as rubber options.
 The frame is somewhat rickety but not to the point of concern.
 Overall, however, it offers a clean look and feel with useful design choices.

 Evenflo Infant Car Seat Adapter for Chicco, Graco, and Peg Perego — Is required if you hope to create a travel system with a car seat from a different manufacturer.
 You should always check with the manufacturer to ensure compatibility with your chosen car seat.